-Once you figure out your spending budget, spread out your funds between different travel money options.
-For example, pay for necessities and large purchases using a rewards credit card and cover daily expenses using a preloaded travel money card.
+Once you figure it out, spread out your funds between different travel money options.
+For example, pay for necessities and large purchases using a rewards credit card and use a debit card for ATM cash withdrawals.
 Don’t forget to put aside some cash for emergencies.

 2. Research and study

 Browse our country-specific travel money guides for more information on which countries accept which credit card networks.

 3. Fund your trip

 Consider credit cards with generous welcome offers.
 With your travel expenses getting close, you can easily clear the welcome offer and pay for your flights or for future trips.

 4. Consider travel insurance